 Through facilitating research collaboration and a range of activities across and beyond the four chair groups, the CSPS investigates dynamics of spatial and social rootedness, connections, and circulations, with special attention to questions of inequality, exclusion, difference and plurality.
 CSPS aspires to translate this knowledge into practical action in pursuit of a more just and equitable world.

 Specific objectives of the CSPS include:

 - Produce high quality and internationally acclaimed conceptual and empirical research, drawing on innovative and transdisciplinary methods and perspectives.

-- Support and encourage collaboration among critical scholars inside and outside of academia, through research, education and exchange activities.
+- Support and encourage collaboration among creative and critical scholars inside and outside of academia, through research, education and exchange activities.

 - Contribute towards positively impacting society not only in terms of advancing knowledge but also ensuring that this knowledge can empower and be of practical and political use to social groups, as well as to draw attention to processes that marginalize and disenfranchise vulnerable people.

 - Facilitate high quality knowledge transfer and collaboration through activities including publication, education, public presentation and outreach, workshops, and conferences.